Post Summary

 Morocco’s economy depends heavily on trade and tourism, and its overall growth also fluctuates depending on the health of its agriculture sector.

 The Moroccan dirham’s value can rise and fall relative to other major currencies.
-You can exchange your EUR, GBP, or USD into MAD at any time, but check the current exchange rate to ensure that you’re getting the best price.
+You can exchange your EUR, GBP, or USD into MAD anytime, but check the current exchange rate to ensure you get the best price.

 5 facts about the Moroccan dirham